FahimFaisalAbir/COMP-44161-FF/README.md

 ---

 ### Data Preparation
-- Data were preprocessed by handling missing values, scaling numeric features, and encoding categorical variables.
+- Data were preprocessed by handling missing values, removing outliers, scaling numeric features, and encoding categorical variables.
-- Both **Label Encoding** and **One-Hot Encoding** options were implemented for flexibility.
+- Both **Label Encoding** and **One-Hot Encoding** options were implemented and experimented for flexibility.
 - Median / Mode imputation was applied to ensure consistent treatment of missing information.

 ---

 ### Machine Learning Approach
 - Multiple supervised learning algorithms were implemented, including:
-  - Linear Regression (Ridge, Lasso, ElasticNet)
+  - Linear Regression (Ridge, Lasso and ElasticNet)
   - Decision Tree Regressor
   - Random Forest Regressor
   - XGBoost Regressor
-- Each model was evaluated using **R²** and **RMSE** metrics with optional **Grid Search** and **Randomized Search** for hyperparameter optimization.
+- Each model was evaluated using **R²** and **RMSE** metrics with **Grid Search** and **Randomized Search** for hyperparameter optimization to tailor the model for the provided dataset.

 ---

 ### Results
-- The **XGBoost model** achieved the highest performance, demonstrating strong predictive accuracy and robustness across diverse property types.
+- The **XGBoost model and Random Forest** achieved the highest performance, demonstrating strong predictive accuracy and robustness across diverse property types.
-- The model effectively captured non-linear relationships between property characteristics and assessed values.
+- The model effectively captured non-linear relationships and trends between property characteristics and assessed values.

 ---